microsoft/playwright/docs/api.md

 - returns: <[Object]>
   - `TimeoutError` <[function]> A class of [TimeoutError].

 Playwright methods might throw errors if they are unable to fulfill a request.
-For example, [page.waitForElement(selector[, options])](#pagewaitforelementselector-options) might fail if the selector doesn't match any nodes during the given timeframe.
+For example, [page.waitForSelector(selector[, options])](#pagewaitforelementselector-options) might fail if the selector doesn't match any nodes during the given timeframe.

 For certain types of errors Playwright uses specific error classes.